Stewori/JyNI/README.md

 java -cp jython.jar;build\JyNI.jar org.python.util.jython someFile.py
 ```

-Alternatively one can use Jython's start-script
+Alternatively, one can use Jython's start script
 (assuming you copied it to the JyNI base directory):

 ```